cselle366/recipie-min-prediction/README.md

 We used a RandomForestRegressor, a non-linear moethod that can properly handle complex relationships between features.
 Our final set included: n_ingridients, n_steps, calories, protein, and sugar.
 Since there were no qualitative features, we did not use encoding.
 However, we did standardize the data with StandardScalar and implemented a pipeline in sklearn to ensure clean preprocessing.

 Then, we used GridSearchCV with 3-fold cross-validation to search over two important hyperparameters: n_estimators and max_depth.
 We tested n_estimators with values of 50 and 100, and max_depth with values of 5, 10, and None.
 The best combination with the highest performace found was when n_estimators = 100 and max_depth = None.
 The final model has a Mean Squared Error of 1180.44 squared minutes which is a huge improvement from the baseline model.
+The final model is off by on average 34.4 minutes per recipie, which is a significant improvement over the baseline model’s error.
+Therefore, the final model is significantly more accurate than the baseline model.
+This is likely due to the final model's added featires that show real differences in recipie complexity.

+In order to show our model's performance, we created a plot of the actual versus predicted cooking times.
+This model shows that most predictions do fall close to the actual value, meaning that our model effectively captures the trends in the data.